leon-wbr/hitch/README.md

 ### Fork and Divergence

 This repository, [`Hitchwiki/hitchmap`](https://github.com/Hitchwiki/hitchmap), is a fork of [`bobjesvla/hitch`](https://github.com/bobjesvla/hitch).
 While both projects share a common origin, they have since taken different development paths.
 At this stage, it remains uncertain which repository will emerge as the mainline project.
-However, we remain open to collaboration and potential reconciliation of efforts in the future.
+However, we remain open to collaboration and potential reconciliation of efforts.

 For contributors and users, we recommend reviewing both repositories to determine which best fits your needs.